 Given the desire for dividend predictability, companies can use other forms of shareholder distribution in conjunction with one of the policies noted above to achieve other corporate and shareholder objectives.
-Recall from Exhibit 1 that we view distributions broadly, to include not only dividend payments, but also debt reduction, share repurchases, and cash accumulation.
+Recall from Exhibit 1 that we view shareholder distributions broadly, to include not only dividend payments, but also debt reduction, share repurchases, and cash accumulation.

-Exhibit 6 summarizes the results of our analysis of dividend payments and share repurchases among non-financial companies in the Russell 2000 index during 2015.
+Exhibit 6 summarizes the results of our analysis of dividend payments and share repurchases among non-financial companies in the S&P 1000 index during 2017.